 Lupus hair loss worries those who suffer from the disease.
-Since it comes and goes away and there is no cure for it, lupus hair loss can eventually make your hair thinner and less dense.
-Fortunately, there are ways to deal with hair loss due to lupus.
+Since it comes and goes away and there is no cure for it, it can eventually make your hair thinner and less dense.
+To understand the relationship between lupus and hair loss, let’s first find out what is lupus.

 What is Lupus?